KHONSAY: POEM OF MANY TONGUES

 —Baitz Niahossa (Tsou, Taiwan)

-Tsou is one of the 14 indigenous languages of Taiwan which spawned 90% of the stronesian languages.
+Tsou is one of the 14 indigenous languages of Taiwan which spawned 90% of the Austronesian languages.
 Tsou is spoken by about 4,000 people in Mount Ali in Chia-Yi county of Taiwan.
 The language is not written; it is currently being passed on primarily by folk songs and folk tales.

 Baitz Niahossa is a language and indigenous rights activist from Lalauya who is dedicated to teaching Tsou to children.
-This line is a children’s song used in her languages classes.
+This line is from a children’s song used in her languages classes.
 With Dan Kaufman of the Endangered Languages Alliance, she recorded elder family members and traditional leaders in the Ali-Shan Aboriginal Tsou Youth Choir, which has won awards for Tsou culture.
 The Youth Choir has been learning the language through performances of traditional Tsou music that Baitz has been transcribing, and they have been singing them in a modern style all over the world since 2001.
 Baitz’s father is currently writing a comparative study of Tsou dialects.
 The Tsou language struggle exemplifies the difficulties of the government’s efforts to commodify an endangered language.

 (21) Turgun ai alin oci huwejehe huwejen, bira oci oboro oton